LongReach/LongReach/README.md

 I don't necessarily have experience with the buzziest new tools, platforms, and frameworks that everyone's hiring for at any given moment, but I can always pick those up quickly.
 Just about anything is more user friendly than a macro and template filled multi-hundred-thousand line, computation-intensive C++ codebase, and I've worked in those.

+## Non-SW Dev Interests

+Ones of Note:
+* Very experienced writer
+* Drones, both military and recreational
+* Video editing
+* Cooking!

 ## Public Repositories Here

 ![](images/a7v.jpg)
+_This is an early tank, used in World War I. Like most of the other tanks from that conflict, it has an interesting steampunky design (IMO) that was discarded in the next world war.
+I've always been interested in military history, particularly in various kinds of machines.
+In this case, I just liked the job the artist did with the model._

 **JavaScript(/TypeScript)**
 * A [small game](https://github.com/LongReach/programming-challenge) I wrote